kellermanrivero/kos/README.md

-# VirtuOS
+# K'OS

-VirtuOS is an operating system for Virt machine
+K OS is an operating system for Virt machine and AArch64 CPU